ZeissS/velrok.github.io/source/_posts/2014-12-21-deploying-clojure-apps-on-giant-swarm-docker.markdown

   :ring {:handler money-balance.web.server/app})
 ```

-The `plugins` section lists extentions to leiningen itself, for example `lein-ring`
+The `plugins` section lists extensions to leiningen itself, for example `lein-ring`
-is a plugin which handles starting our app inside a jetty web server.
+is a plug-in which handles starting our app inside a jetty web server.
-Plugins sometimes look inside the `defproject` for configuration.
+Plug-ins sometimes look inside the `defproject` for configuration.
-For instance `:ring {:handler money-balance.web.server/app}` tell the ring plugin
+For instance `:ring {:handler money-balance.web.server/app}` tell the ring plug-in
 where to find our main handler.

-**Note:** The ring-plugin is not be be confused with the ring depencency.
+**Note:** The ring-plugin is not be be confused with the ring dependency.
-The plugin is a extention to leiningen, which makes it more convenient to start
+The plug-in is a extention to leiningen, which makes it more convenient to start
-a server and build a standalone uberjar, the ring dependencie is a abtraction
+a server and build a standalone uberjar, the ring dependency is a abstraction
-that allows one to deal with requests and responses as clojure maps instead of
+that allows one to deal with requests and responses as Clojure maps instead of
 java objects.

 ## the Dockerfile